tribixbite/awesome/README.md

 ## Shell

-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal server OS for self-hosting.
-Install on a Raspberry Pi 4, Ubuntu/Debian homeserver, or a VPS.
+*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal/home server OS for self-hosting with an app store.
+Install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
 *   [TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection) - The ultimate collection of scripts for YouTube-DL.

 ## Elm